illumos/docs/docs/community/lists.md

 # Mailing Lists

 !!! danger "The Golden Rule"
-    Please be respectful and civil in your mailing list communications.
-    Harassment and other poor behaviour will not be tolerated, and preventative action will be taken by mailing list moderators.
+    Please be respectful and civil in your communications.
+Harassment and other poor behaviour will not be tolerated, and preventative action will be taken by moderators.

 ## General Lists